NeetjeBroers/SW_engineer_assignment/README.md

 **1: Overview of the Application**
 The EquipmentStatusApi Azure Function is a serverless compute service running in the Microsoft Azure Cloud.
-By selecting Azure Functions, developers can develop and deploy the solution in a scalable and cost-effective manner.
+By selecting Azure Functions, the solution is easily scalable and deployed cost-effectively.

 **1.1: Functionalities**

-- Creating of Equipment statuses
+- Creating of equipment statuses
-- Get specific Equipment status
+- Get specific equipment status
-- Get all Equipment statuses
+- Get all equipment statuses

-**2: Setting Up and Running the Application**
+**2: Setting up and running the application**

-**2.1: Environment Setup**
+**2.1: Environment setup**
-**- Create an Azure function App.**
+**- Create an Azure Function App.**
-  - Create New Azure Function App.
+  - Create new Azure Function App.
    ![image](https://github.com/NeetjeBroers/SW_engineer_assignment/assets/49155482/7cab14fc-de68-4a49-b9b6-16dd01b30fa4)
   - Select Consumption Plan.
     ![image](https://github.com/NeetjeBroers/SW_engineer_assignment/assets/49155482/55910605-e90e-4254-a635-768095830e27)